Yellow ribbon: Iran hostage crisis (1979-1981)

-Troop support during & after deployment
+Troop support during and after deployment

 The yellow ribbon saw renewed popularity in the United States during the Gulf War in the early 1990s.
 It appeared along with the slogan "support our troops", in the form of yellow ribbons tied to trees, and countless other contexts.
 It often had the implied meaning of "bring our troops home" from the Desert Shield and Desert Storm troop deployments.
 It appeared again during the 2003 invasion of Iraq with similar meanings, most prominently in the form of a yellow ribbon printed on magnetized material and displayed on the outside of automobiles.

 Trademarked logo for the Department of Defense's Yellow Ribbon Reintegration Program.

 The Yellow Ribbon Reintegration Program (YRRP) uses the yellow ribbon in its logo.
-YRRP is a Department of Defense-wide effort to promote the well-being of National Guard and Reserve members, their families and communities, by connecting them with resources throughout the deployment cycle.
+YRRP is a Department of Defense-wide effort to promote the well-being of National Guard and Reserve members, their families, and communities, by connecting them with resources throughout the deployment cycle.
 An American charity named the Yellow Ribbon Foundation was founded in 2001 to support military veterans.

-The yellow ribbon is also the scholastic symbol adopted by universities and institutions which provide student veteran support through the "Yellow Ribbon Program" and represents a matched financial contribution between that establishment and the U.S. Government to cover tuition costs that the normal Post Montgomery or Post 9/11 GI Bill would not normally cover.
+The yellow ribbon is also the scholastic symbol adopted by universities and institutions that provide student veteran support through the "Yellow Ribbon Program" and represents a matched financial contribution between that establishment and the U.S. government to cover tuition costs that the normal Post Montgomery or Post 9/11 GI Bill would not normally cover.